dmalawey/ScuttleTechGuide/README.md

 <div class="accordion">

 <details>

 <summary>Wish List from Community Stars</summary>

- Table: Wish List
+Table ► Wish List
 _Elements that would enhance these offerings - based on our experience, community, feedback, needs, and dreams._

 | Team No. | Wish                                                                                                                                                                                                                           |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |